 - Using tools to help magnify and manage testing

-- Deciding when you’ve tested enough
+- Risk-based testing and deciding when you’ve tested enough

 - Analyzing test results and report evidence in a compelling way